 - Ask your child regularly what programs, games and apps he or she has played with during the day.

-Setting screen time limits for older children
+Setting limits for older children

-- Prioritize unplugged, unstructured playtime.
+- Encourage unplugged, unstructured playtime.

 - Create tech-free zones or times, such as during mealtime or one night a week.